section-engineering-education/engineering-education/content/articles/creating-custom-expandable-fab/index.md

 This tutorial is going to cover how to create a custom Expandable Floating Action Button (FAB) in Android.
-Creating custom expandable FAB involves using the Animation class.
+This involves using the Animation class.
 Animations show a change of state in the button when clicked.

 ### What is a Floating Action Button?
 A Floating Action Button is a circular button that usually floats on the screen and displays the primary action of an application.